 For all other inquiries .

-This year’s oikos LEAP Meetings are partially made possible by:
+This year’s oikos LEAP Meetings are partially made possible thanks to the financial support of:

-A collection of learning material (books, articles, videos, etc.) will be at the disposal of the participants.
+A collection of learning materials (books, articles, videos, etc.) will be at the disposal of the participants.
 It is up to each participant to take advantage of the material and deepen one’s understanding.
-The creation of the Toolbox is a common effort of the participants and the organising team, taking place via their intranet on Podio, which participants also use to communicate on everyday problems they incur.
+The creation of the Toolbox is a common effort of the participants and the organizing team, taking place via the shared intranet on Podio, which participants also use to communicate on everyday problems they incur.

-The Webinars address topics that give participants a taste of the importance of responsible leadership.
+The Webinars address topics that give participants an overview of the importance of responsible leadership.
 By listening to some of the best experts in the field, you will truly enrich your understanding of the addressed topics.
 Check out all the open webinars on our Youtube Channel here and find a collection of them below:

 John is a Co-founder and Chairman of LeaderShape Ltd.